AlaaZarifa/Moviez/README.md

 ## A Passion Project:

-This application marks my first official foray into iOS development, all within the past month!
-As a seasoned Android developer with a long-standing fascination with iOS, I embarked on this project to broaden my mobile development horizons.
-Learning Swift has been an incredibly rewarding experience, and I'm enthusiastic about continuing my iOS journey.
+I just started iOS development last month, and this is my first official project!
+As an experienced Android Engineer, I always found iOS interesting, so I decided to dive in and expand my skills.
+Learning Swift has been very rewarding and I am thrilled to continue advancing in iOS development.

 ## More Than Just Code: